nqdinh-1203/crypto-zombie/README.md

 ### Chapter 7: More Refactoring
 We have a couple more places in `zombiehelper.sol` where we need to implement our new `modifier ownerOf`.

+### Chapter 8: Back to Attack!
+Enough refactoring — back to `zombieattack.sol`.

+We're going to continue defining our `attack` function, now that we have the `ownerOf` modifier to use.